 - Independent Parliamentary Standards Authority v Information Commissioner EWCA Civ 388

-- Philip Coppel QC, Information Rights.
+- Philip Coppel KC, Information Rights.
 A Practitioner’s Guide to Data Protection, Freedom of Information and other Information Rights (5th edn, Hart, 2020).
 Book review, Mapping the information rights landscape by Kate Brimsted.

 - Damian Welfare, Cornerstone on Information Law (Bloomsbury, 2019).